Victor Goddard: Second World War

 The story was published in The Saturday Evening Post of May 26, 1951, and the 1955 film, The Night My Number Came Up, was based on the incident.
-Michael Redgrave played Goddard, who was depicted in the film as becoming excited as the plane made its crash-landing.
+Michael Redgrave played Goddard, who was depicted in the film as becoming excited for a few seconds as the plane made its crash-landing.
 That reportedly annoyed Goddard, who had been proud of what he had seen as his unemotional behaviour.

 Later life

 Goddard retired in 1951, and became principal of the College of Aeronautics, where he remained until 1954.
 He was also a governor of St George's School Harpenden and of Bryanston School and was president of the Airship Association from 1975 to 1984.

 He encouraged Sir George Trevelyan to set up the Wrekin Trust, a body promoting "spiritual education" in 1971.
 It occupied much of his time in retirement.
 Through it he became convinced of the reality of the world of the spirit.
 He spent many years investigating, and lecturing on, flying saucers.
 On 3 May 1969, he gave a talk on UFOs at Caxton Hall in London, in which he defended the paraphysical hypothesis.

 Goddard argued for extrasensory perception and other paranormal phenomena in his book Flight Towards Reality (1975).
 His claims are disputed by sceptics.

 Goddard wrote the foreword to Muriel Dowding's 1980 autobiography and Allan Barham's Strange to Relate (1984).